Don't miss it!

 Medical Interview Workshops Dates - enroll today, spots are limited!

 Attempting UCAT-style questions under the same conditions as the real UCAT is very important for anyone who is thinking of sitting the UCAT anytime in the near future.
-The main purpose of the trial paper is to identify weaker and stronger areas of the applicant’s performance.
-This can be achieved easily by simply analysing the raw percentage of questions that were marked correctly during the trial test.
+The main purpose of a trial test is to identify weaker and stronger areas of the applicant’s performance.
+This can be achieved easily by analysing the raw percentage of questions that were marked correctly during the trial test.
 While this information is important in order to plan ones preparation strategy, it is also very important to understand ‘how ready’ the applicant is for the real test compared to others who will sit the UCAT.

-The exact methodology used by Pearson VUE to calculate UCAT scores (UKCAT Scores) has never been disclosed to neither the public nor any other organisation including universities, colleges and any UCAT preparation organisations.
+The exact methodology used by Pearson VUE to calculate UCAT scores has never been disclosed to neither the public nor any other organisation including universities, colleges and any UCAT preparation organisations.
 And even if Pearson VUE was to share the information about the method of calculating the actual raw UCAT scores and UCAT percentile, this information would be deemed unusable, unless Pearson VUE would also share performance reports of the entire UCAT cohort for that particular year.
 Therefore, any advice or mark forecasts provided in this guide, are merely estimates based on NIE’s past experiences and analysis of NIE’s past student performance and how the results compared to the students’ UCAT performance.

 A UCAT percentile rank indicates how a candidate performed in relation to all other candidates who sat UCAT in the same year.
 Percentiles do not allow comparison between candidates who sat the test in different years.